-To distribute your application manually to other devices, you have to obtain a certificate, sign your application by using that certificate, and then sideload your application onto those devices.
-You can create a self-signed certificate to use it in the app and share the same with the customer to install it into the Trusted Root or Trusted People certificate on each device that runs your app.
+To distribute your application manually to other devices, you have to obtain a certificate, sign your application by using that certificate and then sideload your application onto those devices.
+You can create a self-signed certificate to use in the app and share the same with the customer to install it into the Trusted Root or Trusted People certificate on each device that runs your app.
 This also requires the users to enable developer mode on the device to sideload the app.

 Steps to Sideload the app:

 - To turn on side loading for devices enable developer mode.